A Common Scenario Many Agents Don’t See Coming

 Final Reminder for Agents

-- E&O renewal confusion occurs when an agent believes they are renewing their existing errors and omissions insurance policy but instead enrolls in a new policy from a different provider.
+- E&O renewal confusion happens when an agent thinks they are renewing an existing policy but actually enrolls in a new one.

 Frequently Asked Questions